 Our outreach program offers one of our staff to visit a classroom and provide a presentation on a topic of your choice about our local history.
 This could be about the flood, the early settlers, a certain time period, etc. We could also explain how we do research and the importance of recording our own histories and stories.

-Our Escape Room Kits are a fun interactive game that teaches students about different subjects through the use of solving clues and puzzles.
+Our History Detective Kits are a fun interactive game that teaches students about different subjects through the use of solving clues and puzzles.
 They are perfect for individual classrooms or even for a whole grade.
 Museum staff are available to run the game in the classroom.
 We currently have three different topics to choose from.
 They are Rexburg, St. Anthony, and the Teton Dam.
 Contact the museum to reserve.